-The Sacrament of Penance and Reconciliation (Confession) is celebrated in this parish on Saturdays 11 am – 11.30 am or when asked and arragned.
+The Sacrament of Penance and Reconciliation (Confession) is celebrated in this parish on Saturdays 11 am – 11.30 am, on Thursdays from 7pm until 7.20pm, or when asked and arragned.

 If you wish to arrange Confession for another time please contact one of the priests